ivnsch/clojushop/README.md

 }
 ```

-Here :pl stands for product-list and :pd for product-details. :1 is our low res category and :2 is high res.
+Here :pl stands for product-list and :pd for product-details. :1 is our low res category and :2 is high res (in a serious application we would use much more categories, e.g. specific for iPhone retina, Android (ranges), tablets, etc).

 In total, we have 4 images.
 2 use cases (list and details), and 2 available resolutions for each use case.

-When we make a request to get items that contain images, we send the screen size as "scsz" parameter.
+When the client makes a request to get items that contain images, it must send the screen size as "scsz" parameter.
 Example:
 "scsz":"640x960"

-In the function get-res-cat [screen-size] in https://github.com/i-schuetz/clojushop/blob/master/src/clojushop/handler.clj, we determine which resolution category we want to map this screen size to.
-An oversimplified implementation for our 2 available categories could look like this:
+In the function get-res-cat [screen-size] in our handler  (https://github.com/i-schuetz/clojushop/blob/master/src/clojushop/handler.clj), we map this screen size to a resolution category.
+The algorithm to do this can be anything - for demostrative purposes, we use this:

     (if (< (Integer. width) 500) :1 :2)

 This is, if the screen width is less than 500px we map this to resolution category 1 and if it's bigger to 2.

-The items will then be filtered accordingly from the database, such that the client gets only images suitable for their screensize.
-The image element of product in response would look like this:
+The items will then be filtered accordingly, such that the client gets only images suitable for their screensize.
+The image field of product in response would look like this:

 ```
 "img":{"pd":"http://ivanschuetz.com/img/cs/product_details/r2/blueberries.png","pl":"http://ivanschuetz.com/img/cs/product_list/r2/blueberries.png"}